ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: ParcoursVis

-$\rightrightarrows$~Finally, Line 11 in \autoref{lst:aggregation} shows the parallelization of the algorithm.
-It is ``embarrassingly parallel'' except for merging the resulting trees in line 18, which could slow down the process. \autoref{sec:eval} evaluates the scalability of our aggregation algorithm.
+$\rightrightarrows$ \autoref{lst_aggregation} Line 23 shows the parallelization of the algorithm.
+It is ``embarrassingly parallel'' except for merging the resulting trees in lines 13-21, which could slow down the process. \autoref{sec_eval} evaluates the scalability of our aggregation algorithm \am{and shows the merging time is negligible}.

+\jdf{\faBarChart~Progressively updating the tree and merging nodes is fast because we use data structures (not specific to PVA) that are \emph{efficient to update} during sequence aggregation, and \emph{efficient to merge} during node merging. }